 It’s important to understand import requirements with food and fresh fruits as of course there will be a limited shelf life.

 Egypt intends to turn itself into a regional hub for manufacturing and exporting ceramics, in light of the availability of energy sources, raw materials and qualified labor.

-Ceramic exports to foreign markets reached around $92 million in the first nine months of 2021.
 Egypt has a rich history of manufacturing ceramics and it’s expected for this industry to grow significantly.